-Experience and expertise Andrew is an experienced company director and corporate advisor.
-Andrew has previously held executive and non-executive directorships with public, private and private equity owned companies, including as Chief Financial Officer of Seven Group Holdings, Group Finance Director of Landis and Gyr, and Chief Financial Officer and a director of
+Andrew is an experienced company director and corporate advisor.
+Andrew has previously held executive and non-executive directorships with public, private and private equity owned companies, including as Chief Financial Officer of Seven Group Holdings, Group Finance Director of Landis and Gyr, and Chief Financial Officer and a director of Alesco Limited.

-Alesco Limited.
 Andrew was previously a Senior Manager at Gresham Partners Limited, and an Associate at Chase Manhattan Bank (New York) and a Senior Manager at Ernst & Young (Sydney and London).

+None.

-Other current directorships None.
-Special responsibilities Chair of the Audit and Risk Management Committee Interest in shares and options 30,000 ordinary shares in Burson Group Limited
+Chair of the Audit and Risk Management Committee

+30,000 ordinary shares in Burson Group Limited

-Therese Ryan, Independent, Non-Executive Director
+Therese Ryan Independent, Non-Executive Director